Governance

 Advertisement

-Cyber risk belongs in enterprise risk management
+Why cyber risk belongs in enterprise risk management

-Ownership and accountability
+Ownership and accountability matter

-Enterprise cyber risk management clarifies who owns scenario analysis, who operates controls, who reviews tolerance, and who accepts residual risk.
+A mature enterprise approach clarifies who owns scenario analysis, who operates controls, who monitors unresolved issues, who reviews tolerance, and who can accept residual risk.
 It also defines escalation paths and reporting expectations.
-Without this structure, important decisions drift or remain undocumented.
+Without that structure, important decisions drift between teams, remain undocumented, or are made by people without the right authority.

 Linking cyber scenarios to business objectives